 Variations

-Like any pizza, the choices are practically limitless when it comes to topping a school lunch pizza.
+Toppings: Like any pizza, the choices are practically limitless when it comes to topping a school lunch pizza.
 You can go traditional and add pepperoni or peppers; or zhuzh it up with caramelized onions or a sprinkling of roasted Brussels sprouts.
-The important thing is to incorporate whatever you use into the sauce, because that saucy center is what makes it old-school pizza.
+One of our favorite additions is homemade meatballs!

 Equipment